Reservoir at Eleven Mile State Park

 Water Safety

-Whether swimming in a lake, canoeing down a river or setting out on a boating trip, safety must be top of mind every time you embark on an aquatic adventure in Colorado.
+Whether swimming in a lake, canoeing down a river or setting out on a boating trip, safety needs to be top of mind when you embark on an aquatic adventure in Colorado.
 Read on for the essentials of water safety.

 Water Safety

-Whether swimming in a lake, canoeing down a river or setting out on a boating trip, safety must be top of mind every time you embark on an aquatic adventure in Colorado.
+Whether swimming in a lake, canoeing down a river or setting out on a boating trip, safety needs to be top of mind when you embark on an aquatic adventure in Colorado.
 Read on for the essentials of water safety.

 Cold Water Shock